rhymn/fractalistic/README.md

 # fractalistic
-A polyglot project for controlling a heater using Arduino and Raspberry Pi over the Internet.
+A project for controlling a heater using Arduino over the Internet.

 ## uploading to Arduino
 "avrdude: stk500_getsync(): not in sync" this is most likely because the AutoResetOnSerial is enabled.